 Until next time…

 2. If you want to know more about the science behind the freeze response, look at ‘polyvagal theory’, by Stephen Porges.
-This article is a good start.

 3. It goes without saying but… Larissa’s name and identifying factors of her story have been changed for privacy.